 Multi-agent environments can be cooperative or competitive [12].
-To every agent in a team, the other agents can be considered as teammates (cooperative) or movable obstacles (competitive).
+Of every agent in a team, the other agents can be considered as teammates (cooperative) or movable obstacles (competitive).
 One of the most important reasons which limit the efficiency of the multi-robot motion planning is the waiting situation such as the congestion and collision between robots.
-The core of the problem can be considered as the waypoint mutex.
+The core of the problem can be considered as the waypoint mutex in multi-robot motion planning.
 Figure 2 depicts a typical waypoint mutex.
-Two robots move to the same waypoint simultaneously: the red robot move from the top left towards the right and the blue robot move from the right towards the bottom left.
-Because the waypoint can be assigned only to one robot at a time, then the mutex of the waypoint happens.
+Two robots move to the same waypoint simultaneously: the red robot moves from the top left towards the right and the blue robot moves from the right towards the bottom left.
+Because of the waypoint can be assigned only to one robot at a time, then the mutex of the waypoint happens.

 Generally, there are two ways to deal with the waypoint mutex as shown in Figure 3.
-One (Figure 3(a)) is to let robots pass the waypoint one by one [3].
+One (Figure 3(a)) is to let robots pass the waypoint one by one [6].
 The weakness of this strategy is that one robot must wait for another robot to pass.
-Another way (Figure 3(b)) is to replan the local path in real time for each robot by using some goal seeking obstacle avoidance algorithms such as Vector Field Histogram
+Another way (Figure 3(b)) is to replan the local path in real time for each robot by using some goal seeking obstacle avoidance algorithms such as Vector Field Histogram (VFH+) [13] or Nearness Diagram (ND) Navigation [14].
+The weakness of this strategy is that robots need some time to replan their new trajectory.
+Consequently, the two ways both extend the time of the motion planning and limit the system efficiency.